 The Office of Planning & Institutional Effectiveness has the unique charge of providing cross-functional support to the district office and all six of the colleges within Houston Community College.
 The defining nature of these services is that they impact all instructional programs as well as all administrative units.

-Strategic Planning—Houston Community College currently operates within a thee-year strategic planning framework (2008-2010).
-The plan has six goal areas with steering committees comprised of faculty and staff members, administrators and students assigned to develop and monitor progress in pursuing the College’s vision.
+Strategic Planning—Houston Community College currently operates within a thee-year strategic planning framework (2016-2019).
+The plan has four goal areas with steering committees comprised of faculty and staff members, administrators and students assigned to develop and monitor progress in pursuing the College’s vision.

 Internal program review is intended to help the academic programs and services units achieve stated goals, improve performance and plan better for the future.
 Program reviews are conducted every four years by all academic disciplines, career and technical programs and administrative and educational support services operational units.
 Between program reviews, all programs and services operational units complete an Annual Progress Report focusing on program improvement recommendations as identified during the program review process.